 Laboratory QC samples were analyzed as part of the standard laboratory QC protocols as presented in the Work Plan (Environet, 2010).
-Laboratory QC for the monitoring event consisted of MS/MSD samples for organic analysis.
-Laboratory QC samples were collected and analyzed according to the procedures described in Procedure III-A Laboratory QC Samples (Water, Soil) (DON, 2007).
-Laboratory QC MS/MSD samples are an aliquot (i.e., a subset) of the field sample.
+Laboratory QC for the monitoring event consisted of method blanks, laboratory control samples (LCS), surrogate spikes, and MS/MSD.
+Laboratory QC samples were prepared and analyzed according to the procedures described in Procedure III-A Laboratory QC Samples (Water, Soil) (DON, 2007).
+Laboratory QC MS/MSD samples are an aliquot (i.e., a subset) of the field sample that is spiked with accurate amounts of target analytes.
 They are not separate samples, but a special designation of an existing sample.
 Laboratory QC MS/MSD samples were analyzed for the same constituents as the standard samples.
-At a minimum, one MS/MSD sample pair was required per 20 samples, including duplicates.
+At a minimum, one MS/MSD sample pair was required per 20 samples, including field QC samples.